skalenetwork/documentation/validators/soft-upgrade-denali.md

 -   `--address-index` - Index of the address to use (starting from `0`)
 -   `--keys-type` - Type of the Ledger keys (live or legacy)

-> Make sure that you enabled contracts data sending on ETH application.
+> Make sure that you enabled contracts data sending on ledger ETH application.
 Otherwise transactions won't work

 #### Recharge wallet